brianbamboo/dsnd-disaster-response-pipeline/README.md

 weighting recall more heavily in the cross-validation scoring; in particular, we used the F4 score to evaluate models, which means that recall was 4 times more important than precision in the score.
 Using this criteria, the model training then focused heavily on trying to identify true positives, which is reflected in the model scores.
+In addition to this, class weights were treated as balanced in the training process.

 ### Data Cleaning
 Data cleaning focused primarily on the response data, which was provided in a semicolon-delimited string format, e.g.